Empowering a more effective, proactive government with data

 Michael Bergen: SafeGraph is in the business of, “Where.”
 We answer the question of where things are.

 We’re a data-as-a-service company.
 We provide the most accurate locational information and ground-truth of where things are on the planet.
-That includes points of interest data, as well as foot traffic data.
 We also find the best partners to work with to help visualize that data.

 That’s effectively what SafeGraph is.
-It’s a company obsessed with the veracity of location data, and helping commercial companies and government organizations understand where things are and why that matters.
+It’s a company obsessed with the veracity of precision data, and helping commercial companies and government organizations understand where things are and why that matters.

 TLM: How does SafeGraph generate its data?
 Where does the data that the company offers its users come from?

-To add more ground-truth to that data, we layer in anonymous foot traffic sourced from applications where people have opted-in to sharing their location.
-We’re aggregating foot traffic patterns on top of those places people care about to get a good idea of where people spend their time, if there are spikes or drops in activity due to outside influences, and other trends.
+We’re aggregating data on top of those places people care about to get a good idea of where people spend their time, if there are spikes or drops in activity due to outside influences, and other trends.

 TLM: How are SafeGraph’s solutions used by the government?
 Are there different use cases for the different sectors and levels of government?
 Federal civilian?
 State and local?